 - Proof of current health insurance

-- Phlebotomy requires patient contact with a risk of exposure to blood and potentially infectious body fluids, therefore appropriate immunization and documentation of proof of current immunizations is required.
+- Documentation of proof of current immunizations is required.
 To begin the program, a student’s medical/immunization information must be deemed compliant by Rutgers Student Health Services.

 - Hepatitis B– 3 doses of vaccine (at least one dose prior to any activities with any risk of exposure) or proof of immunity.
 Hepatitis B quantitative surface antibodies (1 month after last dose) – Required-vaccination serology, Hepatitis B Record